-before iui, we do a fertility assessment of the couple. for men, we perform a semen analysis. for women, hormone levels such as anti-mullerian hormone (amh) and follicle stimulating hormone (fsh) are checked, which tells us about egg supply and ovarian function. a physical evaluation and vaginal ultrasound are also performed, and any relevant medical history is discussed. often we will look at the uterine cavity and fallopian tubes through a sonohysterogram (ultrasound) or hysterosalpingogram (x-ray).
+before iui, we will perform a fertility assessment of both partners. for men, we perform a semen analysis. for women, hormone levels such as anti-mullerian hormone (amh) and follicle stimulating hormone (fsh) are checked, which tells us about egg supply and ovarian function. a physical evaluation and vaginal ultrasound are also performed, and any relevant medical history is discussed. you can find more details under the fertility assessment services.

 undergoing intrauterine insemination usually includes taking medication to stimulate the ovaries to produce eggs, then directly injecting sperm into the uterus at the time of ovulation.